JonasReich/OpenUnrealConventions/C++/Naming.md

 ## Capitalization

-- All names of all types, fields and functions use PascalCase with 2 exceptions:
-    1. Loop counters i, j, k
+- All names of all types, fields and functions use PascalCase with a single exceptions: Loop counters i, j, k
-    2. Mathematical coordinates (x, y, z) or color components (r,g,b,a)
 - Macros use UPPER_CASE
 - Abbreviations are usually written in pascal case: Http, Hdmi, Usb
 - Abbreviations for module names to avoid naming conflicts may use upper case prefix, e.g.